The WealthPlan LLC

 Dear First Mates,

-A common question I receive from clients on occasion goes something like this “Dave – my portfolio increased by [x]% this year, but the S&P did even better.
+A common question I receive from clients on occasion is, “Dave, my portfolio increased by [x]% this year, but the S&P did even better.
 Can we just invest in the S&P 500 going forward?”
 This is a fair question that deserves its own newsletter.
 So, here it is.

 To clarify, I am going to answer two questions here: